Tips on how to prepare for exams

 3) Mix it Up

 It is important to add variety to your child’s learning in order to keep them engaged.
 Don’t just focus on mock tests or a particular subject.
-Make sure to balance time between the Learning Journey, Custom Practices, Live Lessons, and Mock Tests.
+Make sure to balance time between the learning plan, extra practices, live lessons, and mock tests.
 Not only will this keep your child engaged but it will also create a balance between introducing new content and recapping tricky areas.

 4) Identify the Gaps

 One of the most important ways to prepare for entrance exams is to identify any gaps in your child’s knowledge and address them!
 Whilst repeated practice in your child’s strengths will consolidate this material, improving their weakest areas is where you have the opportunity to excel.
-The Mastery Scores are one way for spotting which areas your child needs to improve.
-You can then set a targeted custom practice activity, we recommend 2-3 each week, to hone in on each particular skill.
-Click here to watch a short video showing you how to set a Custom Practice.
+The performance scores are one way for spotting which areas your child needs to improve.
+You can then set a targeted practice activity, we recommend 2-3 each week, to hone in on each particular skill.
+You can view this from the "Track" page.

 5) Exam Technique